NASA X-57 Maxwell: Design

-A threefold reduction should come from the switch from piston engines to battery-electric.
+including a threefold reduction due to switching from piston engines to battery-electric.

 Distributed propulsion increases the number and decreases the size of airplane engines.
 Electric motors are substantially smaller and lighter than jet engines of equivalent power.
 This allows them to be placed in different, more favorable locations.
-In this case, the engines are to be mounted above and distributed along the wings rather than suspended below them.
+In this case, the engines were to be mounted above and distributed along the wings rather than suspended below them.

-The propellers are mounted above the wing.
-They will increase the air flow over the wing at lower speeds, increasing its lift.
-The increased lift allows it to operate on shorter runways.
+Mounting the propellers above the wing increases the air flow over the wing at lower speeds, increasing its lift.
+The increased lift would allow it to operate on shorter runways.
 Such a wing could be only a third of the width of the wing it replaces, saving weight and fuel costs.
 Typical light aircraft wings are relatively large to prevent the craft from stalling (which happens at low airspeeds, when the wing cannot provide sufficient lift).
 Large wings are inefficient at cruising speed because they create excess drag.
-The wings will be optimised for cruise, with the motors protecting it from low-speed stalls and achieving the small aircraft standard of 61 knots.
+The wings would be optimised for cruise, with the motors protecting it from low-speed stalls and achieving the small aircraft standard of 61 knots.

 The speed of each propeller can be controlled independently, offering the ability to change the over-wing airflow pattern to cope with flying conditions, such as wind gusts.
 When cruising, the propellers closer to the fuselage could be folded back to further reduce drag, leaving those towards the wing tips to move the plane.

 Such aircraft would have no in-flight emissions, operate with less noise and reduce operating costs by an estimated 30%.

 Cruising efficiency was expected to increase 3.5 to 5-fold.

-The 31.6 ft span wing with an aspect ratio of 15 compares to a span of 37.4 ft and an aspect ration of 8.8 for the stock P2006T wing, the slender wing's chord is 2.48 ft at the wing root and 1.74 ft at the tip.
+The 31.6 ft span wing with an aspect ratio of 15 compares to a span of 37.4 ft and an aspect ratio of 8.8 for the stock P2006T wing, the slender wing's chord is 2.48 ft at the wing root and 1.74 ft at the tip.

 The wing features twelve 1.89 ft diameter cruise propellers that each require 14.4 kW of motor power at 55 knots and turn at 4,548 rpm.
 The five-blade propellers fold in cruise to reduce drag.
 Each wingtip hosts two 3-blade 5 ft diameter cruise propellers that each require 48.1 kW at 150 knots and turn at 2,250 rpm.
 The wingtip location offers favorable interaction with the wingtip vortices, expected to provide a 5% drag saving.